 You and the CAD representative have the opportunity to present evidence about your case.
-You may cross-examine the CAD representative.
-The ARB will make its decision based on the evidence presented by both parties.
 In most cases, the CAD has the burden of establishing the property's value by a preponderance of the evidence presented.

 In certain protests, the chief appraiser has the burden of proving the property's value by clear and convincing evidence.
 You should review ARB hearing procedures to learn more about evidence and related matters.